haydemtzl/starlingx/patch_elimination/live_migration_patches.md

   - Auto-Converged
   - Post-Copy
 - Types
+  - Shared storage is quicker, but local storage is possible
   - Block live migration: or simply block migration.
 The instance has ephemeral disks that are not shared between the source and destination hosts.
 Block migration is incompatible with read-only devices such as CD-ROMs and Configuration Drive (config_drive).
     - Ephemeral Disk
     - Live migration is not always supported for VM disks using local ephemeral storage.